DerGuru/The-Resonant/Chapters/P2-05 - Look out.md

 Lina traced the edges of the sheet again, brow furrowed.
 “If they can redraw the city, what else have they been shifting?”

 Jason tapped the cardboard packet.
 “This proves we’ve got the right tool.
-Now we use it—street by street if we have to.
+Now we use it - street by street if we have to.
 But we need cover while we compare.”

 Milo exhaled slowly, then half‑smiled.
 “Cover’s easy.
 Coffee.”

 They left the depot with more questions than answers, the taste of paper and glue still in their mouths.
 Milo suggested the café, neutral ground where they could breathe.
-Lina agreed—it was public, crowded, safer.
+Lina agreed - it was public, crowded, safer.
 Jason didn’t argue.
 He felt the overlay’s weight in his pocket, heavier than it should have been.